A history of the Rule 5 Draft

 In 2006, the pool of players eligible for the Rule 5 Draft shrunk, per the terms of a new CBA.
 Unprotected players now must be four or five seasons removed from signing, depending on whether they did so before turning 19.

 Since then, relatively few players have stuck with a drafting team and made an impact, though Josh Hamilton, R.A.
 Dickey, Darren O'Day, Brad Keller, Ender Inciarte and Mark Canha are among others who have been selected during that time.
-Success stories include relievers Joakim Soria (Padres to Royals, 2006), Hector Rondon (Indians to Cubs, 2012), Ryan Pressly (Red Sox to Twins, 2012), Anthony Santander (Indians to Orioles, 2016) and Garrett Whitlock (Yankees to Red Sox, 2020).
+Success stories include relievers Joakim Soria (Padres to Royals, 2006), Hector Rondon (Cleveland to Cubs, 2012), Ryan Pressly (Red Sox to Twins, 2012), Anthony Santander (Cleveland to Orioles, 2016) and Garrett Whitlock (Yankees to Red Sox, 2020).

 ?
 Here are the 10 best Rule 5 Draft picks of the past decade